The Relationship between Quality of Work Life and Post-traumatic Stress Disorder in Nurses during the COVID-19 Pandemic: A Cross-sectional Study

 In this study, 180 nurses participated.
 The majority (56.7%) were women.
 The mean and standard deviation of the age and work experience of the nurses were 30.55 ± 6.23 and 6.60 ± 5.75 years, respectively.
 The mean and standard deviation of the number of duty shifts was 30.83 ± 6.89, and the duty hours per month were 168.89 ± 9.46 hours.
 Among the nurses, 109 (60.6%) worked in inpatient wards, 82.8% had a B.Sc., 74.4% worked rotating shifts, and 71 (39.4%) worked in special wards.
 Other demographic information is given in Table 1.

 The mean and standard deviation of compassion fatigue, burnout, and compassion satisfaction in nurses were 24.16 ± 6.77, 25.26 ± 6.09, and 27.42 ± 6.51, respectively.
 Also, the mean and standard deviation of the PTSD score was 42.31 ± 8.71.
-Based on Spearman's correlation test, there was a direct and significant relationship between the PTSD score and compassion fatigue of this sample (Table 2, Fig. 1).
+Based on Spearman's correlation test, there was a direct and significant relationship between the PTSD score and compassion fatigue of this sample (Table 2 and Fig. 1).

 Table 1.